 A locksmith business owner doesn’t need a business degree, but certain skills and experiences can increase the chances of that business becoming a success.

 Locksmith education.
 According to ACME Locksmith, some states require locksmiths to become certified.
-There are many locksmith courses that can serve as an education foundation, but pursuing an apprenticeship also provides valuable in-the-field experience.
+There are many locksmith training courses that can serve as an education foundation, but pursuing an apprenticeship also provides valuable in-the-field training experience.
 Plan to spend about a year learning the skills necessary for this profession.

 Mechanical knowledge.
 An understanding of how devices function and skill in fixing and working with them are helpful in the locksmith business.